-2.5.1.
-Vegetable roots and Aquaponics ?
+2.5.1 Vegetable roots and Aquaponics ?

 Although you probably would prefer your better potatoes to be grown in the ground, they can grow successfully by the use of Aquaponics.
-The carrots are another vegetable whose culture is possible in
+The carrots are another vegetable whose culture is possible in a Grow bed with the use of Aquaponics.
+These vegetables require alterations to the simple methods shown but it is possible to grow them with the correct system and consistent temperature/sunlight.

-2.5.2.
-Deficiencies within Plants ?
+2.5.2 Deficiencies within Plants ?